 While injection moulding offers many advantages, traditional methods are not without challenges, particularly concerning sustainability.
 One of the major issues is the use of non-biodegradable plastics, which contribute to significant environmental impact.
 This raises questions about the long-term viability of traditional practices.

 Moreover, the energy consumption associated with heating and cooling during the process can contribute to a larger carbon footprint.
-Many companies are starting to recognize this, and there’s an increasing demand for sustainable alternatives to mitigate these effects.
+Many companies are starting to recognise this, and there’s an increasing demand for sustainable alternatives to mitigate these effects.
 Thus, manufacturers are exploring ways to transition towards greener methodologies.

 Another challenge is the management of waste generated during the production process.
 Even though injection moulding is known for producing less scrap, the waste that does occur must be properly managed.
 Failure to do so can lead to environmental concerns and increased costs for disposal.